How to Grow your 529 college savings with Collegebacker shopping for every day things

 Collegebacker is an investment advising company operated by Principly, Inc., regulated by the SEC – the Security Exchange Commission – an independent Federal agency whose job is to monitor securities companies, self-regulatory organizations, and the stock markets in order to protect investors.

 The company was founded in 2015 by Jordan Lee with the purpose to make it simple and easy for family and friends to invest in a 529 Plan and help pay for a child’s college education.

-However, a recent study by financial services firm Edward Jones found “the number of Americans who do not recognize a 529 plan as an education savings tool has risen to 67% – a 5 percentage point increase from 2012, the year the survey was first commissioned.
+A recent study by financial services firm Edward Jones found “the number of Americans who do not recognize a 529 plan as an education savings tool has risen to 67% – a 5 percentage point increase from 2012, the year the survey was first commissioned.
 Of those who correctly identified a 529 plan as an education savings vehicle, almost half (48%) were unaware it can be used to pay for qualified K-12 tuition expenses; 50% of parents with children in the household younger than 18 said the same”.

-Simply, families aren’t saving enough for college.
+Simply put, families aren’t saving enough for college.
 The reasons?
 Lack of awareness.
 People still don’t recognize the benefits of a 529 Plan.

-Gift contributions is a great alternative for grandparents to contribute to their grandchild’s education without affecting the child’s financial aid, as it is better to make a gift contribution to Collegebacker rather than setting up their own 529 Plan on behalf of the grandchild.
+Gift contributions are a great alternative for grandparents to contribute to their grandchild’s education without affecting the child’s financial aid, as it is better to make a gift contribution to Collegebacker rather than setting up their own 529 Plan on behalf of the grandchild.

 The Wall Street Journal wrote an article about saving for college that explains how a grandparent’s 529 Plan savings account affects a financial aid package, giving this example: